 Alongside a proper diet, ensuring that your rabbit has access to fresh, clean water at all times is crucial.
 Rabbits can become dehydrated quickly, especially in warm weather, so make sure their water bottle or bowl is always filled.

-In conclusion, a well-balanced diet for rabbits includes a variety of safe vegetables like kale, celery, and carrots, alongside occasional fruits like strawberries and apples.
+In conclusion, a well-balanced diet for rabbits includes a variety of safe vegetables like kale, celery and carrots, alongside occasional fruit like strawberries and apples.
 Always ensure that any new foods are introduced slowly and watch for any adverse reactions.
 With proper care and feeding, your rabbit can live a long, healthy life full of vitality.